Business checking vs. personal checking: benefits and drawbacks

 Some of the benefits business checking offers can include:

-- Better financial management: Business checking accounts make it easier to separate personal and business finances, which simplifies bookkeeping, tax preparation and budgeting.
+- Streamlined financial management: Business checking accounts make it easier to separate personal and business finances, which simplifies bookkeeping, tax preparation and budgeting.

 - Tailored services: Business accounts often offer services specifically designed for business, such as payroll management and merchant services.